 Korvin opened the second quarter scoring on his man-up goal at 11:29.
 Lee answered with a pair of back-to-back goals, giving RIT an 11-2 lead.
 After a pair of Mustangs goals cut the lead to 11-4, Sterzin and Hall each tallied to increase the RIT lead to 13-4.

-Stevenson answered right back with back-to-back goals to end the half, pulling to withing 13-6 on Tompkins' goal from Korvin with one minute to play in the half.
+Stevenson answered right back with back-to-back goals to end the half, pulling to within 13-6 on Tompkins' goal from Korvin with one minute to play in the half.
 Bannick made it 13-5 on his goal from D'Onofrio at 1:46.

 RIT's offense went quiet in the third quarter, tallying just once.
 Lee opened the second-half scoring with his sixth of the game at 12:08 of the third.
 Stevenson had its chance to get back into the game, but RIT's defense held the Mustangs to just two goals in the quarter.
 Bryce Spruill made it 14-7 at the 11 minute mark, and D'Onofrio scored with nine seconds to play in the quarter making it 14-8.